wboayue/rust-ibapi/README.md

 }
 ```

-In this example the request for realtime bars returns a Subscription that can be used to process the bars.
+In this example, the request for realtime bars returns a Subscription that can be used to process the bars.
 Advancing with `next()` blocks until the next bar becomes available.
 The Subscription also supports non-blocking retrieval of the next item.
 Explore the [Subscription documentation](https://docs.rs/ibapi/latest/ibapi/struct.Subscription.html) for more details.

-Subscriptions also easily support iterating over bars from multiple contracts.
+Subscriptions also support easy iteration over bars from multiple contracts.

 ```rust
 use ibapi::contracts::Contract;